dojo/docs/quickstart/data/usingdatastores/fetchmultiple.rst

              foodStore.fetch({onComplete: gotItems, onError: fetchFailed});

            }
-           //Link any change events in the combo to driving the fetchItemByIdentity lookup. dojo.connect(button, "onClick", getAllItems);
+           //Link the clikc event of the button to driving the fetch. dojo.connect(button, "onClick", getAllItems);
         }
         //Set the init function to run when dojo loading and page parsing has completed.